awsdocs/aws-iot-docs/developerguide/device-defender-detect.md

   $aws/things/THING_NAME/defender/metrics/cbor/rejected
   ```
 + To report metrics, a device must be registered as a thing in AWS IoT\.
 + A device should, generally, send a metric report once every 5 minutes\.
-Devices are throttled to one metric report every 5 minutes\. \(A device cannot make more than one metric report every 5 minutes\.\)
+Devices are throttled to one metric report every 5 minutes\. \(A device can't make more than one metric report every 5 minutes\.\)
 + Devices must report current metrics\.
-Historical metrics reporting is not supported\.
+Historical metrics reporting isn't supported\.
 + You can use [Jobs](iot-jobs.md) to set the metrics reporting interval of your device metric reporting agent instances\.
-An example is included with the Device Defender Agent C samples\.
+An example is included with the AWS IoT Device Defender Agent C samples\.
 For more information, see the [README\.md](https://github.com/aws-samples/aws-iot-device-defender-agent-c/blob/master/README.md)\.

 ### Device Metrics Document Specification<a name="DetectMetricsMessagesSpec"></a>

-**Overall Structure:**
+**Overall Structure**

 |  Long Name  |  Short Name  |  Required  |  Type  |  Constraints  |  Notes  |
 | --- | --- | --- | --- | --- | --- |